Dynamical analysis of the redshift drift in FLRW universes: Dynamics of the RD in Terms of

 \subsection{Summary}

-We have seen above a number of exact and pertubative results for the redshift drift $\dot z(z)$.
-Perhaps the central point to take from this discussion is that for plausible cosmological models the redshift drift exhibits a local maximum at $z\approx 1$ and an ``accidental'' zero for $z\approx 2$.
-(The zero is ``accidental'' in that its location and very existence depend on the precise value of the $\Omega_{0i}$ paramters.
-For the hypothetical case $\langle w\rangle_0 > -1/3$, which is not a good model for our observed universe for which $\langle w\rangle_0 \approx -0.685$, this zero would not exist.)
+We have seen (above) a number of exact and perturbative results for the RD $\dot z(z)$.
+Perhaps the central point to take from this discussion is that for plausible cosmological models, the RD exhibits a local maximum at $z\approx 1$ and an ``accidental'' zero for $z\approx 2$.
+(The zero is ``accidental'' in that its location and very existence depend on the precise value of the $\Omega_{0i}$ parameters.
+For the hypothetical case $\langle w\rangle_0 > -1/3$, which is not a good model for our observed universe, for which $\langle w\rangle_0 \approx -0.685$, this zero would not exist.)
 This observation is central when selecting possible candidates for observational study.